CloakedWayne/MISC/Wacky_hack_door_V2-VT/README.md

 ## What's this?

 Many of us have already switched to 4040 vertical extrusions and structural side panels, so I wanted to reuse the stock parts for an extrusion door.
 The door only uses the front extrusion slots so that the sides can have full coverage panels and/or insulation.
-The hinges use double F695 bearings, and if the side panel allows for it the door can be opened to almost 270 degrees.
+The hinges have double F695 bearings, and if the side panel allows for it the door can be opened to almost 270 degrees.

 On V2 if you have a lightweight X-beam and want to avoid cutting one of your vertical extrusions you can also reuse your stock X-extrusion with some additional hardware and printed parts.